-IMPORTANT: Unvented appliances add moisture to the air.
-Although this is beneficial, installing heater in rooms without enough ventilation air may cause mildew to form from too much moisture.
+IMPORTANT: Vent-free appliances add moisture to the air.
+Although this is beneficial, installing appliance in rooms without enough ventilation air may cause mildew to form from too much moisture.
 See Air for Combustion and Ventilation, Page 6.

 CHECK GAS TYPE